 Security: TorGuard’s kill switch will block all internet traffic if you become disconnected from the VPN and can also automatically close certain apps.
 A malware blocker is not included.

-Cost: When you pay in advance, TorGuard is at the upper end of the more affordable services and costs just under $4 a month.
+Cost: TorGuard is at the upper end of the more affordable services and costs just under $4 a month when you pay in advance.
 However, if you intend to stream Netflix content while connected, you’ll need to pay extra.

 PureVPN seems to have made its users happy, but I have a few concerns about the service.
 I found its interface a little inconsistent, they don’t offer an anonymous payment method, and they don’t have the best track record with privacy.
 Nevertheless, there is a lot to like about the service.